 Analysis: This approach was historically used to induce a relaxed and uninhibited state to find suspected unconscious causes of a disorder or symptom, such as a traumatic past event that a person has hidden in their unconscious memory.
 Once the trauma is revealed, it can be addressed in psychotherapy.
 In modern times, hypnotherapy is not often used as a technique within psychoanalysis.
 What Are the Benefits of Hypnotherapy?

 The hypnotic state allows a person to be more open to discussion and suggestion.
 It can improve the success of other treatments for many conditions, including:

 It also might be used to help with pain control and to overcome habits, such as smoking or overeating.
 It also might be helpful for people whose symptoms are severe or who need crisis management.
 Hypnotherapy is not a dangerous procedure.
 It is not mind control or brainwashing.
 A therapist cannot make a person do something embarrassing or that the person doesn't want to do.
 The greatest risk, as discussed above, is that false memories can be created.

 Who Performs Hypnotherapy?

-Hypnotherapy is performed by a licensed or certified mental health professional who is specially trained in this technique.
+Hypnotherapy is performed by a certified mental health professional who is specially trained in this technique.